-Governor Charlie Baker held a press conference.
+Governor Charlie Baker held a press conference in Boston this week.
 There he spoke recently hailing the new round of financial assistance.
 These are for small businesses in Massachusetts.
 They are impacted by the coronavirus pandemic.
 Held late last week, Baker said he hoped the funds would tide them over until economic activities normalize.

 Grants for Qualified Small Businesses

 This pandemic has definitely impacted small businesses in the Commonwealth of Massachusetts, Baker said.
 It’s our wish that people who qualify for these grants will have an opportunity to apply to receive some of the support.
 This will make the program can make available.

 In fact, we do believe it will be a big part of what helps them gets through the very tough times we’re now in.
 To get past this curve and into the world, we hope will come when we finally get the vaccine fully distributed, he said.

 Governor Charlie Baker Thinks COVID-19 Vaccines will Life Back on Track as we Knew it

 The coming Summer, according to Baker, should therefore look a lot different from last summer, he believes, as more people receive COVID-19 vaccines.

 Grants Focus on Retailers, Restaurants and Woman-Owned Businesses